 16.4.4 All decisions by the examination board should be adequately motivated and noted in the report.
-A full copy of this report, including the list of present, absent and excused members, is to be submitted to the dean and the rector within five days after the announcement of the results of the discussions.

-Article 17 Succeeding in a training, bridging or preparatory programme and determination of grades of merit
+Artikel 17 Succeeding in a training, bridging or preparatory programme and determination of grades of merit

-17.1 Succeeding in a training, bridging or preparatory programme
+17.1 Succeeding in a training, bridging or preparatory, micro-credential

-17.1.1 A student can only succeed in an entire Bachelor's, Master's, advanced Master, bridging, preparatory or specific teacher training programme if he/she is enrolled for the programme in question under a diploma contract or under an exam contract to obtain a diploma, if he/she has taken all the exams that the programme encompasses, and if he/she previously registered for the programme.
+17.1.1 A student can only succeed in an entire Bachelor's, Master's, advanced Master, bridging or preparatory programme or the micro-credential if the student is enrolled for the programme in question under a diploma contract or under an exam contract to obtain a diploma, has taken all the exams that the training programme encompasses, and has previously registered for the training programme.

-17.1.2 A student's final result is a weighted average of all numerical exam results the student has obtained in his/her training programme.
+17.1.2 A student's final result is a weighted average of all numerical exam results the student has obtained in the training programme.
 In calculating the final result, the credits corresponding to the various programme components are used for weighting the results obtained for those components.
 The final result is expressed as an integer out of 100.
 In the calculation the result is rounded up if the first figure after the comma is a 5 or higher.
 If the student has obtained more than one exam result for the same programme component, then the best result is taken into account in the calculation of the final result.
 In exceptional cases, the faculty may allow for a failed programme component to be dropped from the calculation of the end total of the entire programme, the bridging or preparatory programme, without prejudice to the stipulations of articles 17.1.1, 17.1.4 and 17.1.5